Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/csharp-unity/README.md

-# Quickstart: Recognize speech in Unity using the Speech SDK for Unity (beta)
+# Quickstart: Recognize speech in Unity using the Speech SDK for Unity (Beta)

 This sample demonstrates how to recognize speech in [Unity](https://unity3d.com/).